olus2000/concat-evaluator/README.rst

   dip ( [A] [B] -- B [A] ) take call cons ( [A] [B] -- [[A]B] ) swap quote swap cat

+Note that the comments (in parenthesis) in this example are a part of word definitions and are not required by the format.

 Expression
 ----------